The Walking Dead: The Ones Who Live: Viewership

 The premiere episode received 3 million viewers after three days of viewing, making it the biggest premiere for a new AMC series since 2018.
 The episode was also the most-watched episode of any show ever on AMC+ and that Sunday was the biggest day for direct-to-consumer sign-ups in the history of AMC+.
 The series became available on Netflix on January 13, 2025, and became the #2 most-watched TV show in the U.S. on the service, as of January 16.
-The series is also ranked at #8 on the list of global top 10 shows for the week of January 13 to January 19, receiving 2.3 million views, and a total of 11.7 million viewing hours.
+The series is also ranked at #8 on the list of global top 10 shows for the week of January 13 to 19, receiving 2.3 million views, and a total of 11.7 million viewing hours.
 The show also ranked at #5 on the list of top 10 shows in the U.S. in its first week on the charts.